python-jsonschema/jsonschema/docs/creating.rst

 .. autofunction:: create

-    Create a new validator.
+    Create a new validator (class).

-    :argument dict meta_schema: the meta schema for the new validator
+    :argument dict meta_schema: the meta schema for the new validator class

     :argument dict validators: a mapping from validator names to functions that validate the given name.
 Each function should take 4 arguments: a